aki2274/KOnezumi-AID/README.md

 `konezumiaid preprocess data/refFlat.txt data/mm39.fa`

-### Search candidate by gene symbol or transcript name
+### Search candidate by gene symbol or transcript name (Refseq id)

-KOnezumi-AID accepts a gene symbol or a transcript name(Refseq id).
+KOnezumi-AID accepts a gene symbol or a transcript name.

+- Search by gene symbol

+You can obtain the gRNAs that are present in all transcript variants.

+- Search by transcript name

-If search by a transcript name, you can get more information about gRNAs.
+You can obtain the transcript's gRNAs and access more information about the gRNAs.

 `konezumiaid <-n | --name> <gene symbol | transcript name>`